Chile bids final farewell to former President Pinera in state funeral

 Sebastian Pinera died on Tuesday in a helicopter crash in southern Chile.

-A state funeral for Chile’s former President Sebastian Pinera who died after the helicopter he was piloting crashed into a lake, is taking place in the capital Santiago.
+A state funeral for Chile’s former President Sebastian Pinera who died after the helicopter he was piloting crashed into a lake, has taken place in the capital Santiago.

 “Today, we share the shock of the tragic departure of a man, a father, husband, grandfather and public figure that was a leader in our transition to democracy,” President Gabriel Boric said during the ceremony at the country’s former Congress on Friday.